ecmwf/ecflow/Doc/sphinx-examples/cookbook/operational.rst

   * tune submission timeout according to submit user and remote destination,

-  * use a submition utility according to the remote system, or even the way we want the job to be submitted there: nohup, standalone, rsh, ssh, ecrcmd
+  * use a submission utility according to the remote system, or even the way we want the job to be submitted there: nohup, standalone, rsh, ssh, ecrcmd